 The property boasts some beautiful architecture; the main property is a Craftsman Style bungalow structure, and two English Tudor-style cottages were added in 1925 by Josephine’s son, Austin Pierpont.
-In 1935 a Spanish Revival Banquet Center was added and in the 1950s along came A Mid Century Modern Retreat – The 50s Flat.
-Everywhere you look there are lush garden settings amidst peace and quiet.
+In 1935 a Spanish Revival Banquet Center was added, and in the 1950s, along came A Mid Century Modern Retreat – The 50s Flat.
+Everywhere you look, there are lush garden settings amidst tranquility.

 Is the Pierpont Inn haunted?